BoschSmartHome/bosch-shc-api-docs/README.md

 ### Watch this repository

-First of all, watch this repository to get notified if we change or update our Terms and Conditions, we recommend that you watch this repository.
+First of all, watch this repository to get notified if we change or update our Terms and Conditions.
 In case the terms and conditions are changed, the commit message will always contain the keyword `T&C`.

 ### Use Long Polling instead of Short Polling

-In order to minimize the load on the Bosch Smart Home Controller (SHC), it is recommended to use the Long Polling mechanism to receive events.
+In order to minimize the load on the Bosch Smart Home Controller, it is recommended to use the Long Polling mechanism to receive events.
 Long Polling is a mechanism in which the client makes a request, and the server keeps the connection open until there is new information available.
 Once available, the server responds by sending the new information to the client and closes the connection afterwards.
 As soon as the client receives the new information, it immediately sends another request and the process is repeated.
-This mechanism also ensures that you do not miss any events, because the SHC keeps all information for the client until the client starts another Long Polling request.
+This mechanism also ensures that you do not miss any events, because the Bosch Smart Home Controller keeps all information for the client until the client starts another Long Polling request.

 ### Limit the number of requests in a given time period